 Like most academic libraries in North America, Langara Library uses the Library of Congress Classification system to catalogue and classify items in its collection.
-Our Technical Services Coordinator commenced an ongoing project to remove outdated and offensive terminology (for example, the subject heading "Indians of North America") from the Library's catalogue records.
+Our Technical Services Coordinator has initiated an ongoing project to remove outdated and offensive terminology (for example, the subject heading "Indians of North America") from the Library's catalogue records.

-Most recently, the Library initiated a project to help Langara researchers identify works by Indigenous authors within the Library's collection.
-Following the model pioneered by UBC's Xwi7xwa Library, Technical Services staff add the subject heading "Indigenous Author" to books in which the author self-identifies as Indigenous.
+The Library has initiated a project to help Langara researchers identify works by Indigenous authors within the Library's collection.
+Following the model pioneered by UBC's \underline{X} wi7 \underline{x} wa Library, Technical Services staff add the subject heading "Indigenous Author" to books in which the author self-identifies as Indigenous.
 This will help members of the Langara community amplify Indigenous perspectives and expertise in course assignments, research projects, and curricula.